Global Stocks Rise to Start the Week

 Global stocks climbed at the start of the week, after reassuring comments from Federal Reserve Chairman Jerome Powell and signals that the U.S. and China were nearing a currency deal that could pave the way for a resolution to their yearlong trade battle.

+Futures put U.S. indexes on course for a mixed session when Wall Street opens.
+S&P 500 futures were 0.1% higher and Dow Jones Industrial Average futures were down 0.6%.

-The Stoxx Europe 600 rose 0.3% in morning trading, led higher by its basic resources sector, which climbed 0.8%, and its bank sector, which rose 0.7%.
+The Stoxx Europe 600 rose 0.3%, led higher by its basic resources and bank sectors, which both climbed 0.9%.

-The moves followed broad gains in Asia.
-China's indexes advanced following sharp declines at the end of last week.
-The Shenzhen A Share Index jumped 3.9% and Hong Kong's Hang Seng rose 1%.
+Exceptional factors such as the partial federal government shutdown meant the job numbers were an exception to what is a generally strong outlook, said Michael O'Sullivan, chief investment officer for international wealth management at Credit Suisse.

+"Wages growth is pretty strong and our view is that the U.S. economy at the moment is pretty solid, pretty OK," he said.

-In a television interview broadcast Sunday, Mr. Powell said the U.S. economic outlook was favorable and doesn't require higher or lower interest rates for now.
+Comments from Jerome Powell in a televised interview Sunday also offered investors some comfort.
+He said the U.S. economic outlook was favorable and doesn't require higher or lower interest rates for now.

 Meanwhile, hopes were lifted that a U.S.-China trade could soon be reached after Beijing's top central banker said Sunday that China had agreed not to devalue its currency to support its exporters.